 Provide academic expertise and industry experience.

 Subject matter experts who review student performance assessment responses in a fair and unbiased manner to determine if competency has been demonstrated.
 Evaluators possess relevant professional and academic credentials appropriate to the particular course such as masters or doctorate level education plus work experience and additional industry certifications.
 Evaluation faculty undergo extensive training and calibration to provide a valid and reliable assessment of competency and to provide helpful, personalized feedback to support students in developing and demonstrating their competency.
-Evaluators may refer students to course mentors and appropriate learning resources to assist with developing competency.
+Evaluators may refer students to course instructors and appropriate learning resources to assist with developing competency.

 Clinical Supervisors & Host Teachers